Thirteen Killer Halloween Tunes

 Spiders are a classic Halloween visage right along with bats and black cats.
 I always imagined Boris taking on the Itsy Bitsy spider and whooping his ass all over the water-spout.
 No holds barred, just a nasty, hairy, fangy arachnid chewing hell out of the little kid-friendly happy-go-lucky spider… yeah, I have problems.

 David Byrne is everything the word cool needs to describe.
 Listen to the lyrics to this bass-heavy rock masterpiece and really absorb what they’re trying to convey here… something about a PSYCHO KILLER!
-No, seriously, HERE are the lyrics.
-Creepy.
+No, seriously, it’s creepy.

 Okay, let’s not argue the point here, but had it not been for the menagerie of celebrity cameos in this video, it seriously would have sucked.
 Not exactly spooky or funny, ya know, considering that’s the whole basic nutshell of the film and all.
 Oh, and if Ray Parker Jr. ever slid out from under my bed I’m pretty sure I shit my jammys.